sflavelle/writing/Begin Again/Chapters/Part 3/06 Have You Seen My Squid?/1 Ammo Knights.md

 "Oh.
 Sorry."

-"For what it's worth, the Square's usually empty, or nearly empty when I get to go home."
+"For what it's worth though, the Square's usually empty, or nearly empty when I get to go home."

 "Hmmm... okay.
 Hey, does that camera watching the door work?"
 Callie gestured in the direction of the shop.